GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

         └── icon-128.png
 ```

+If you rather download the complete source code, it is available on [Github][github-tabs-manager].

 ## Build the extension {: #build }

 <!-- Intro here? -->

-### Step 1: Add the extension information and icons {: #step-1 }
+### Step 1: Add the extension data and icons {: #step-1 }

-Create a file called manifest.json and include the following code.
+Create a file called `manifest.json` and include the following code:

 {% Label %}manifest.json:{% endLabel %}